Keira Walsh: Style of play

 Not usually an attacking player, Walsh is able to strike powerfully from distance – "[her] gift is goals from outside the box" – but is instead typically key in her team's build-up play.
 Like Spanish midfielders, Walsh can use pausing tactics (La Pausa) to her team's advantage, controlling the tempo to manipulate the field of play.
 She can also disguise her direction, feint passes and make complete turns to break past markers and create space for herself.
 With her frequent scans of the field, Walsh will make herself open to receive the ball in a good position to retain possession or to use her first touch (which she will often take with the outside of her foot) to get away from pressure.
 She has been known to receive and distribute balls quickly, too, accurately passing due to her positional awareness.
 As an often heavily marked player, Walsh can use her movements to "drag opponents around" before passing to openings this has created using her strong vision and range.

 When not with the ball, Walsh can be seen dictating direction of play, and moving to support players in possession.
 She also provides defensive cover, shadowing opposition players to disrupt their play when they have possession and to create space for her teammates to progress in attack when they are on the ball.
-Walsh is effective in her midfield defensive actions – she is reliable for interceptions and recovering loose ball situations, and success when tackling, which has become a more defining part of her game since 2022 – as well as supporting the back line.
+Walsh is effective in her midfield defensive actions – she is reliable for interceptions and recovering loose ball situations, and is successful if infrequent making tackles – as well as supporting the back line.
 She will move back to support both when they are defending and to act as a stand-in when a defender moves forward in attack.
 Walsh often positions behind the ball, to offer defensive protection ahead of the back line.
 When acquiring the ball during opposition presses, Walsh can break press and switch play to an attacking sequence.

 As of 2024, Walsh wears Nike Phantom GX1 boots with a custom-molded upper and a custom insole board that provides a stiffened midfoot and a more-responsive, springier, forefoot.